Rabah0811/Hackathon-JustinRabahTimeo/README.md

 ## Pitch / Description
 This project enables the creation and management of a decentralized diploma registry using NFTs on the Sui blockchain.
 Educational institutions can issue verifiable digital diplomas to students, ensuring authenticity and transparency.

+## Security & Authenticity

+- Only certified institutions (registered issuers) can mint diplomas.
+- Each diploma is an immutable NFT tied to the student's wallet.
+- Diplomas cannot be altered or revoked once issued.
+- Employer verification ensures the diploma comes from a trusted issuer.

 ## Architecture Overview
 - **Sui Blockchain**: Underlying platform for smart contracts and transactions.
 - **Registry Module**: Manages issuers and diploma records.